isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-bed-bugs-look-like/index.md

 layout: post
 ---

 On the question, what do bed bugs look like?
-Bed bugs are wingless, oval-shaped, flat, and small-bodied bugs - adults have wing vestiges (the wing pads) - but [bed bugs can't fly](https://pestpolicy.com/do-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)-fly/). - **The brown-colored or orange adult [bed](https://pestpolicy.com/bed-bug-bites-vs-other-bites/) bug tends to turn red once they suck blood.
+Bed bugs are wingless, oval-shaped, flat, and small-bodied bugs - adults have wing vestiges (the wing pads) - but [bed bugs can't fly](https://pestpolicy.com/do-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)-fly/).- **The brown-colored or orange adult [bed](https://pestpolicy.com/bed-bug-bites-vs-other-bites/)bug tends to turn red once they suck blood.

 On size, they're about 4 - 5 mm (or 3/16 an inch) - and they somehow slow.